 Regarding metrics, DeepCrawl uses a custom metric called DeepRank to measure the “internal weight” of a link calculated similarly to Google’s PageRank algorithm.
 DeepRank is DeepCrawl’s URL authority metric, on a scale of 0-10, showing the most important URLs or those in need of the most improvement.

 DeepCrawl also includes a section of data breaking down desktop and mobile pages for responsive web design and all mobile configurations, including separate mobile and desktop pages, dynamic pages, and AMP pages.
 Users can connect DeepCrawl’s site performance insights with organic search information from Google Search Console, providing impression, click, CTR, and average position metrics for every indexed page appearing in search results.

 One unique feature of DeepCrawl is its measure of mobile/AMP pages receiving desktop traffic and vice versa, meaning it will show if pages are ranking on the wrong device.
-Additionally, DeepCrawl provides data on social tagging, page performance regarding load time, and website migration reports to analyze live and staging websites during migration and report specifically on HTTP and HTTPS pages.
+Additionally, DeepCrawl provides data on social tagging, page performance regarding load time, and website migration reports to analyze live and staging websites during data migration and report specifically on HTTP and HTTPS pages.

 DeepCrawl Pros and Cons

 Like any other tool, DeepCrawl has its good and bad points.

 - Comprehensive site analysis: DeepCrawl offers a comprehensive analysis of a website’s structure and content, providing users with insights into technical issues, content-related issues, and opportunities for optimization.

 - Scalability: DeepCrawl can use its log crawl tool to crawl millions of pages quickly, making it ideal for businesses with large or complex websites.

 - Customizable reporting: DeepCrawl’s monitoring tool and in-depth reporting tool allow users to create reports tailored to their specific needs.